 “When I came to and saw Lance standing beside me, I felt relieved, although I was hurt.
 I knew that Lance could get me to my truck and to the hospital as quickly as possible.
 Lance kept asking, ‘Are you okay?
 Are you okay?’
 And I replied, ‘No, I’m not okay.
 I broke my leg.’
 Lance then asked, ‘What can I do to help you?’
 I told him, ‘You’d better get out of my way.
 I’m going to throw up.’
 The pain in my leg was so intense that it made me very nauseated.
 Lance went to get the truck, about 300-yards away, and drove it right up to the spot where I fell.

 “While Lance went to get the truck, I thought about my friend Tony Rosetti (See Day 2), who also lived in West Point, Mississippi, where I lived at that time.
 Two months earlier, he had fallen from a tree stand.
 Infection had built up in his foot and lower leg, and on this very day, 15 minutes from the time I hit the ground, doctors amputated his foot.
 Although I had this intense pain in my leg, I realized I could reach medical help in only an hour or two.
 I remembered that Tony had lain in the woods with this same kind of pain for more than 12 hours.
 I don’t know how he endured that.
 After Lance helped me into the truck, we had to drive an hour and a half to the hospital in West Point.
 The doctors gave me some pain medicine and set my leg in a cast.
 I couldn’t walk without crutches until the beginning of turkey season.
+For those who hardly have any funds while they are injured, worry not because there are still pharmacies like the Canadian Pharmacy which offers medicines at a lower price than usual so you can focus more on healing than the financial burden of being injured.

 * Don’t go hunting anywhere without a hunting buddy or friend.
 If you don’t have a friend, make a friend, and introduce him to the world of hunting.
 If and when an accident occurs, that person becomes your safety net.